matthewearl/q1physrl/README.md

 ![screenshot of training curve](/data/images/train.png)

-Ray (the framework which RLLib is a part of) will launch a web server on [http://localhost:8265/](http://localhost:8265/) showing a dashboard of useful information, including an embedded tensorboard instance.
+Ray (the framework which RLLib is a part of) will launch a web server on [http://localhost:8265/](http://localhost:8265/) showing a dashboard of useful information.
+This includes an embedded tensorboard instance on which you can track the `zero_start_total_reward_mean` metric and others.

 I'm using RLLib's implementation of PPO --- see the [RLLib PPO docs](https://docs.ray.io/en/latest/rllib-algorithms.html#proximal-policy-optimization-ppo) to see how you can tweak the algorithm parameters.
 See [q1physrl_env.env.Config](/q1physrl_env/q1physrl_env/env.py#L81) for environment parameters.

-RLLib will write checkpoint files and run parameters into `~/ray_results`, which will be needed to produce a demo file (see *Producing a Quake demo file* below).
+RLLib will write checkpoint files and run parameters into `~/ray_results`, which will be needed to do analysis and produce a demo file (see below).
 The checkpoint files can also be used to resume a previous run by setting `checkpoint_fname` in `params.yml`.
-To use a different results directory, set the `TUNE_RESULT_DIR` environment variable.
+To use a different results directory set the `TUNE_RESULT_DIR` environment variable.